astefanowitsch/clm_v01/README.md

 HKD3: Data set (csv) for the case studies of the English possessive constructions presented in Sections 5.2, 5.3 and 5.4.

-K7BC: Complete frequencies and G^2 values for words occurring in the grammar pattern [there VERB something ADJECTIVE about] in the British National Corpus as discussed in Section 8.2.1.2.
+K7BC: Complete frequencies for words occurring in the grammar pattern [there VERB something ADJECTIVE about] in the British National Corpus as discussed in Section 8.2.1.2.

 KVCF: Complete concordance of _electric/electrical_ LOB and BROWN corpora, annotated for modified noun and type of modified noun according to the categories described in Section 9.2.1.2.